NIAAA Director's Report on Institute Activities to the 140th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 Gregory Bloss organized and co-chaired a workshop on “Economics of Prevention” on August 27–28 on the NIH campus in Bethesda, Maryland.
 The workshop was co-sponsored by the NIH Common Fund Health Economics Program and the NIH Office of Disease Prevention and Health Promotion.

 Drs.
 Lindsey Grandison, Ellen Witt, and Anita Bechtholt, took the lead in organizing a trans-NIH workshop titled, “Resilience Concept Development Workshop,” held September 16, 2015, in Rockville, Maryland.
 This workshop, sponsored by the Office of Behavioral and Social Science Research Opportunities Network (OppNET), brought together leaders in the resilience research field, to identify the gaps, opportunities and priorities for future resilience research.
-The outcomes of this workshop will provide a basis for a future OppNET FOA on resilience.
+The outcomes of this workshop will provide a basis for a future OppNET NOFO on resilience.

 NIAAA Staff Activities at the 2015 Annual Meeting of the RSA, San Antonio, Texas, June 20–24: